 If you think you can not live without them, then check if these products make your conditions worse by cutting them for a couple of weeks, and re-introducing them one-by-one over a week.

-The best general applications for the skin are pure shea butter (“karite”), coconut butter or good quality oils (such as almond oils).
+The best general applications for the skin are pure shea butter (“karite”), coconut butter or good quality oils (such as almond or cold-pressed olive oil).
 Calendula cream is also a well known repairer of the skin.
 Finally, red clover cream may help soothe the skin and take the edge off itching.

 For your hair and your scalp, a daily vigorous friction with your hands are a a good way to get blood circulation into the scalp.
-Also, a hair tonic with good quality oil such as the Weleda Revitalising Hair Tonic should be preferred to chemical products.
+Also, a hair tonic with good quality oil such as the Weleda Revitalising Hair Tonic or any of the Green Pharmacy Hair Oil Lotions should be preferred to chemical products.

 Nutritional advice for eczema & dermatitis